Yo-kai Watch 3: Plot

-The plot of Yo-kai Watch 3 initially follows dual protagonists Nathan "Nate" Adams and Hailey Anne Thomas, whose stories eventually intertwine into one narrative.
+The plot of Yo-kai Watch 3 initially follows the dual protagonists Nathan "Nate" Adams and Hailey Anne Thomas, whose stories eventually intertwine into one narrative.
 The game's humor leans heavily into parody, often poking fun at pop culture, science fiction, and classic tropes of mystery-solving.

 Nate's story follows him as he moves from the city of Springdale to the southern American town of BBQ for his father's job and encounters 'Merican Yo-kai.
 There, he meets Buck Hazeltine, a boy who can see Yo-kai because of the UFO Stone he wears on his necklace, and they investigate local mysteries as FBY agents Blunder and Folly investigate rumors of a UFO in town.

 Hailey's story follows her as she befriends Usapyon and they open the "Hapyon Detective Agency", a detective agency in Springdale, to solve mysteries and requests from Yo-kai and humans.

-After their stories converge, they fight against The Ghoulfather, who is styled as a satirical nod to mob boss archetypes from classic gangster films and aims to remake the world in his image.
-The battle ended with Nate and Hailey emerging victorious against him.
+After their stories converge, it is revealed that the paranormal activities in both BBQ and Springdale are being orchestrated by the Ghoulfather, a powerful Boss Yo-kai styled after classic cinematic mob bosses.
+The Ghoulfather seeks to use the "UFO Stone" and the power of "Hazeltine Mansion" to rewrite reality into a world he controls.
+Nate, Hailey, and their combined teams of Yo-kai must travel between dimensions and eventually face the Ghoulfather in a final battle.
+Upon his defeat, the world is restored to normal and the protagonists' bond solidifies a new era of cooperation between the Yo-kai of Japan and the United States, at the end of the game, Nate's family moves back to Springdale.